Вы просматриваете версию 17.1. Для самой новой информации, перейдите на страницу для версии 22

 Remove - click this button to remove the currently selected pin from the component.
-A confirmation dialog will appear - click Yes to proceed with the removal.
-If removing a pin from a placed component instance on
+A confirmation dialog will appear, click Yes to proceed with the removal.
+If removing a pin from a placed component instance on a

 Edit - click this button to access the Pin Properties dialog for the currently selected pin entry in the grid, from where all properties for the pin can be browsed and managed.

-The grid right-click menu offers the following commands:
+The Pin Grid right-click menu offers the following commands:

-Jump - use to jump to the currently selected pin within the workspace (zoomed and centered (where possible)).
+Jump - use this command to jump to the currently selected pin, within the workspace (zoomed and centered (where possible)).

-Add - use to add a new pin to the component (or part thereof).
+Add - use this command to add a new pin to the component (or part thereof).

-Remove - use to remove the currently selected pin from the component.
+Remove - use this command to remove the currently selected pin from the component.
 A confirmation dialog will appear, click Yes to proceed with the removal.